How Qatar uses soft power to conquer the world | DW | 26.08.2020

 But enabling its future goes beyond securing support from Western allies.

-Part of that vision seeks to wean the economy from its dependency on oil, which comprises more than two-thirds of gross domestic product.
+Part of that vision seeks to wean the economy from its dependency on oil, which accounts for more than two-thirds of gross domestic product.

 Vision 2030 "envisages a vibrant and prosperous country in which there is economic and social justice for all, and in which nature and man are in harmony," according to a statement outlining its goals.